espdev/csaps/README.md

 The algorithm can make smoothing splines for ND-gridded data approximation.
 In this case we use coordinatewise smoothing (tensor-product of univariate splines coefficients).

-You can use `GridCubicSmoothingSpline` class for ND-gridded data smoothing.
+You can use `NdGridCubicSmoothingSpline` class for ND-gridded data smoothing.
 You also can set weights and smoothing parameters for each dimension.

 Currently the implementation does not support vectorization for ND-gridded data.